remarcable/ClickTheNumber/Readme.md

 ```

 ## Leaderboard
 Create a pull request to be included in this awesome leaderboard!
+Please update Readme.md and Leaderboard.json.
+I love to hear from you!

 | Name                                      | Time    |
 |-------------------------------------------|---------|